starschema/clj-tableau/README.md

 For a full list of available functions please refer to:

-* tableau-url-for
-* get-zip
-* get-status-from-http-exception
-* http
-* logindata
-* get-users-from-tableau-response
-* updateuserdata
-* adduserdata
+* logon-to-server
-* add-or-remove-user-from-groupdata
+* signout
-* delete-user-from-site
+* with-tableau-rest-api
 * update-user
 * add-user
-* logon-to-server
-* signout
-* get-paginated-resource
+* delete-user-from-site
 * get-users-on-site
 * get-users-from-group
 * get-groups-on-site